FlashKeyPro/FlashKey-py/README.md

+# FlashKey_Wallet
+FlashKey Wallet is a non-custodial wallet designed for the secure storage of XRP and XLM assets.

 ## Disclaimer

 **FlashKey** is an open-source tool, and while we aim to provide a secure and reliable solution for crypto asset storage, **users are solely responsible for the safekeeping of their private keys and assets**.